Regulation and Governance

-Cristie Ford, "Prospects for Scalability: Relationships and Uncertainty in Responsive Regulation" (2013) 7 Reg & Governance 14.
+Cristie Ford, "Prospects for Scalability: Relationships and Uncertainty in Responsive Regulation" ([forthcoming in 2013]) 7 Reg & Governance 14.

 NOTE: The "Download" button above will provide access to a working draft, and the "Find in your Library" button below will provide access to the final published version.